RADIATION ONCOLOGY

 Targeted & Safe

-Targets tumors while sparing surrounding healthy tissue
+Targets tumors while sparing healthy tissue

 INTERNAL RADIATION THERAPY